Non-Invasive Heart Valve Repair Using A Robot

 Traditional mitral valve repairs involve cutting open the breastbone to repair the heart valve.
 Now, many cardiothoracic surgeons are offering a new, minimally invasive option known as videoscopic minimally invasive mitral valve repair.
 Robotic techniques have been pioneered by companies including Da Vinci Surgical Systems.

 The procedure is performed through a two-inch keyhole incision on the right side of the chest.
-This approach avoids an incision in the breastbone, and allows patients to recover much faster - two to four weeks.
+This approach avoids an incision in the breastbone or ribs and may accelerate patient recovery in some patients.

 Other advantages of videoscopic minimally invasive mitral valve repair include a lower likelihood of receiving a blood transfusion, and earlier discharge from the hospital.
 Also, reports suggest there is a lower risk of infection using the non-invasive heart valve repair.
 However, this procedure is not suitable for all patients with heart valve disorders.